 Anacondas in the wild spend most of their time hanging out in rivers hunting for their food.
 They are solitary creatures that are somewhat shy and not many of them are easily seen.
 They are very well camouflaged in the swamps and bogs in which they thrive.
 There are some historical reports of early European explorers of the South American jungles seeing giant anacondas up to 100 feet long and some of the native peoples of the South American jungle have reported seeing anacondas up to 50 feet long.
 No one has caught and measured an anaconda anywhere near that size.
+Also no one thought about building a snake enclosure to fit such a huge snake.
 It is important to note that when a dead anaconda's hide or skin is laid out it can be stretched very easily, expanding to much longer lengths than the snake exhibited when alive.
 Reports of outsize anacondas that cannot be verified are usually due to distortions in perception, or a snake skin being disproportionately stretched and inaccurately measured.
 People are generally really bad at estimating length, especially for larger snakes.
 In fact, the larger the snake, the larger the margin of error.

 Anacondas like to hang out in rivers so it would be difficult to estimate the length of one seen swimming without seeing the entire snake.
 It's the anaconda's ability to remain partly hidden in the water that makes it difficult to accurately find (and document) a specimen that exceeds the current world's record.
 (Would you want to jump in the water after a giant anaconda to try and measure a snake big enough to kill you?)
 Read about a scientist who does wade into the swamps to capture giant anacondas in the wild and study them